nextcloud/android/README.md

 ## Support

 If you need assistance or want to ask a question about the Android app, you are welcome to [ask for support](https://help.nextcloud.com/c/clients/android) in our Forums or the [IRC-Channel](https://webchat.freenode.net/?channels=nextcloud-mobile).
 If you have found a bug, feel free to [open a new Issue on GitHub](https://github.com/nextcloud/android/issues).
 Keep in mind, that this repository only manages the Android app.
-If you find bugs or have problems with theserver/backend, you should ask the [Nextcloud server team](https://github.com/nextcloud/server) for help!
+If you find bugs or have problems with the server/backend, you should ask the [Nextcloud server team](https://github.com/nextcloud/server) for help!

 ## Remarks